LEQEMBI- lecanemab injection, solution

 2.5 Administration Instructions

 • Visually inspect the LEQEMBI diluted solution for particles or discoloration prior to administration.
-Do not use if it is discolored, or opaque or foreign particles are seen.
+Do not use if it is discolored, opaque, or foreign particles are seen.

 • Prior to infusion, allow the LEQEMBI diluted solution to warm to room temperature.